gxsdcode/scPEGCSC/README.md

-# scPEGCSC
+# scPEGSSC
-scPEGCSC: Proximity Enhanced Graph Convolutional Subspace Clustering method for scRNA-seq Data
+scPEGSSC: Proximity Enhanced Graph Convolutional Sparse Subspace Clustering method for scRNA-seq Data
 ## Requirement
-The python environment and the main packages needed to run scPEDSSC are as follows:
+The python environment and the main packages needed to run scPEGSSC are as follows:

 * python 3.8.16